Syedaaneesa/flexedge/README.md

 - **Optimized performance**
 - **User-friendly content management**

-This project highlights my expertise in WordPress theme customization, plugin integration, and creating designs that align with brand identity and enhance user experience.
+This project showcases my skills in customizing WordPress themes, integrating essential plugins, and crafting designs that stay true to brand identity while delivering an exceptional user experience.
 ---

 ## 🛠️ Tools & Technologies Used